oxiboy/data_quality_aws/README.md

 # data_quality_aws

-add datalake perimissions to the users
+it is necessary to add the lake formation location manually